-1. Emergency Situations

-- a.
-An employee aware of a violent act or threatening behavior must contact his/her immediate supervisor or the Capitol Police as soon as possible.
-If the employee's supervisor is the person that is the source of the violence or threatening behavior, the employee should notify a higher authority in the organizational chain of command. - b.
+- 1. Emergency Situations In emergency situations, the employee should do the following: - a.
+An employee aware of a violent act or threatening behavior must contact his/her immediate supervisor or the Campus Police as soon as possible.
+If the employee's supervisor is the person that is the source of the violence or threatening

+- b.
 When an employee witnesses or is subject to a violent act or threatening behavior, the supervisor will direct/require the employee to provide a written report of the violent or threatening behavior.
 This report will include the location of the incident, the date and time, the persons present, what was said, what occurred, and any other relevant information.
 Employees should take no action that jeopardizes their safety and welfare.
-In emergency situations, employees must call the Capitol Police, the State Police, the local police, or other properly authorized law enforcement agency and report as many details as possible to the appropriate emergency response units. - c.
+In emergency situations, employees must call the Campus Police. - c.
 The supervisor will determine if the allegation is serious enough to warrant immediate action.
 In so doing, the manager, if feasible, will interview the person against whom the allegations have been made. - 2.
-Non-Emergency Situations.
-In non-emergency situations, the employee should do the following: - a.
-Review the situation with his/her supervisor or other appropriate Department officials.
-The Labor and Employment Practice Group within the Department of Administration is available to provide legal advice as to what action may be taken. - b.
+Non-Emergency Situations In non-emergency situations, the employee should do the following: - a.
+Review the situation with his/her supervisor and Human Resources. - b.
 When it appears that there is an inter-personal conflict between two employees, supervisors are encouraged to assist employees to resolve their differences. - c.
-If the situation becomes an emergency, employees should follow the procedures outlined above for emergency situations.
+If the situation becomes an emergency, employees should follow the procedures outlined above for emergency situations. - B. Supervisor Responsibilities - 1.
+The supervisor will act promptly and document all actions taken. - 2.

-B. Supervisor Responsibilities.

-- 1. The supervisor will act promptly and document all actions taken. - 2.
 The supervisor must treat the complaint as valid.
 However, the supervisor also must be neutral, and not presume that the complaint is true or false. - 3.
-Limit the disclosure of the information to persons who have a right/duty to know. (i.e. Human Resource staff or supervisor) - 4.
-When the appropriate authority has determined what action, if any to take, inform the complainant(s) of the disposition of the matter and what action, if any, was taken.

-C. Appropriate follow up
+Limit the disclosure of the information to persons who have a right/duty to know. (i.e. Human Resource staff or supervisor).

+- 4. When the appropriate authority has determined what action, if any, to take, inform the complainant(s) of the disposition of the matter and what action, if any, was taken. - C. Appropriate follow up

-If the investigating supervisor/administrator finds that the allegation(s) have merit and therefore is contemplating recommending disciplinary action, or concludes that disciplinary action is warranted, the appropriate departmental supervisor must do the following:
+If the investigating supervisor finds that the allegation(s) have merit and therefore is contemplating recommending disciplinary action, or concludes that disciplinary action is warranted, the appropriate departmental supervisor must do the following:

-- 1. Contact the Departmental Human Resources/Labor Relations Unit for guidance. - 2.
+- 1. Contact Human Resources. - 2.
 Separately interview all persons involved, including any witness, in order to obtain an accurate written account of the incident. - 3.
-Obtain written statements of all witnesses and others interviewed. - 4.
-If unionized employee(s) being interviewed reasonably may be subject to disciplinary action as a result, and if the employee requests union representation, either cease interviewing the employee or obtain union representation.
-Review the current union contract to determine whether that particular labor contract requires that the supervisor advise those employees who may be subject to disciplinary action based on the incident that they have a right to be represented during the interview. - 5.
-If the investigating supervisor/administrator concludes that the allegations were not only false but also were malicious, the investigating supervisor/administrator should make a recommendation as to what disciplinary action, if any, to take against the employee(s) who made the false allegations. - 6.
-Whatever the results of the investigation, the Supervisor will make a full written report and forward this to the appropriate Departmental official.
+Obtain written statements of all witnesses and other interviewed. - 4.
+If unionized employee(s) being interviewed reasonably may be subject to disciplinary action as a result, and if the employee requests union representation, either cease interviewing the employee or obtain union representation. - 5.
+If the investigating supervisor concludes that the allegations were not only false but also were malicious, the investigating supervisor/administrator should make a recommendation as to what disciplinary action, if any to take against the employee(s) who made the false allegations. - 6.
+Whatever the results of the investigation, the Supervisor will make a full written report and forward this to Human Resources.

 VII.
-RELIEF FROM DUTY
+RELIEF FROM DUTY:

-If a situation involving an employee, although not an emergency, is serious enough that it warrants ordering the employee not to return to work, the procedure outlined above for removing an individual from the premises will be followed.
+If the situation involving an employee, although not an emergency, is serious enough that it warrants ordering the employee not to return to work, the procedure outlined above for removing an individual from the premises will be followed.

 VIII.
-RESOURCES FOR ADVICE AND ASSISTANCE
+RESOURCES FOR ADVICE AND ASSISTANCE: